shyam-ramakrishnan/personal_web/content/home/about.md

 Besides academics, I am a big fan of progressive rock music.
 Playing guitar and researching about guitar gear is one of my passions.
 I also love soccer and have played competitive soccer in undergraduate local leagues.

 I am currently interested in full time Software Engineering roles starting May 2018.
-Please feel free to contact me, in case you find my profile to match the requirements of any openings.
+In case you find my profile to match the requirements of any openings, please do contact me.

 [Curriculum Vitae](/pdf/cv.pdf)